H8202/Defect-Analysis-Dashboard/README.md

 ## 🧠 Skills Demonstrated

 - **Exploratory Data Analysis (EDA)**: Analyzed distributions, trends, and outliers using `pandas` and visualizations.
-- **Data Cleaning & Feature Selection**: Removed irrelevant columns to streamline modeling.
+- **Data Cleaning & Feature Selection**: Ensured there were no missing values, removed irrelevant columns to streamline modeling.
 - **Supervised Machine Learning**: Trained and evaluated Random Forest and Logistic Regression classifiers.
-- **Class Imbalance Handling**: Applied SMOTE to improve detection of rare defect events.
+- **Class Imbalance Handling**: Applied SMOTE and class imbalance to improve detection of rare defect events.
 - **Power BI Dashboarding**: Created interactive visualizations and KPIs for stakeholder-friendly communication.
 - **Root Cause Identification**: Used model insights to identify maintenance hours and quality score as primary defect drivers.
 - **Process Interpretation for Quality Improvement**: Linked statistical and ML insights to potential changes in production and quality practices.